thomas-k-cameron/my-mbo-analysis-book/README.md

   For my particular dataset, it contains the information necessary to rebuild the order book for every products available;
   This includes, options, futures and combination products(calendar spread).

-## Software and Technical Infrastructure
-- To work with
-- Order book simluator
-  Data was stored on `AWS S3` and processed with spot instances of `AWS EC2` managed by `AWS Batch`.

 ## Kaggle Dataset
   As part of my senior thesis, I made some of the dataset I'm using for this project partially available online.